Epictetus/racer/README.md

-# ricer
+# racer

 A Rack-compliant ruby web server.
 It's written in C cuz its fast.

 ![sick ride](http://i.imgur.com/HnPbK.jpg)

-> *ricer is almost as fast as this car*
+> *racer is almost as fast as this car*

 ## Benchmark

-The following Rack app was used benchmark WEBrick, Unicorn, Thin and Ricer:
+The following Rack app was used benchmark WEBrick, Unicorn, Thin and Racer:

 ```ruby
 run ->env { [200, { "Content-Type" => "text/html" }, ["hello world"]] }